 Hollywood is rarely in search of the new, so each year brings a longer list of adapted screenplays and a shorter list of originals.
-Winning the National Board of Review were Martin Scorsese and Jay Cocks for “Silence,” while landing Critic Choice nominations were Luke Davies (“Lion”), Tom Ford (“Nocturnal Animals”), Eric Heisserer (“Arrival”), Todd Komarnicki (“Sully”), Allison Schroeder, Theodore Melfi (“Hidden Figures”) and August Wilson (“Fences”).
+Winning the National Board of Review were Martin Scorsese and Jay Cocks for “Silence,” while landing Critics Choice nominations were Luke Davies (“Lion”), Tom Ford (“Nocturnal Animals”), Todd Komarnicki (“Sully”), Allison Schroeder, Theodore Melfi (“Hidden Figures”), August Wilson (“Fences”) and eventual winner Eric Heisserer (“Arrival”), who did not land a Golden Globe nomination for Screenplay.

-Playing Toronto was another heart-felt true story, Garth Davis’s “Lion,” adapted by Luke Davies from the book by Saroo Brierley (Dev Patel), who lost his family when he was five and found them 25 years later via Google Earth.
+Also in the hunt is “Sully,” Clint Eastwood’s true story of an aviation miracle: Captain Chesley Sullenberger’s landing of a jumbo jet in the middle of the Hudson River, with every one of 155 passengers saved, written by Todd Komarnicki; and another heart-felt true story, Garth Davis’s WGA-ineligible “Lion,” adapted by Luke Davies from the book by Saroo Brierley (Dev Patel), who lost his family when he was five and found them 25 years later via Google Earth.

 Frontrunners: (in alphabetical order)